SkillsFundingAgency/das-employer-feedback-api/README.md

 [![Confluence Project](https://img.shields.io/badge/Confluence-Project-blue)](https://skillsfundingagency.atlassian.net/wiki/spaces/NDL/pages/3773497345/Employer+Feedback+-+QF)
 [![License](https://img.shields.io/badge/license-MIT-lightgrey.svg?longCache=true&style=flat-square)](https://en.wikipedia.org/wiki/MIT_License)

 This repository represents the Employer Feedback API code base.
-Employer Feedback is a service that allows employers to provide feedback on their training providers.
+Employer Feedback is a service that allows employer users to provide feedback on their employees apprenticeship training.
 The employer is able to submit feedback via the ad hoc journey, or an emailing journey.
 Either way, the UI code base is the `das-employer-feedback-web` repository, this repository is the inner API, and the outer API code base is in the `das-apim-endpoints` repository within the `EmployerFeedback` project.

 ## Developer Setup
 ### Requirements